How can I get a copy of my application?

 When is the Law Degree Verification due?

-Law Degree Verifications must be received directly from your law schools on or before the final deadline.
+Law Degree Verification forms (LDV) must be received directly from your law schools on or before the Final Deadline.
 Applicants are encouraged to send the form to their schools far in advance as the Board does not have the discretion to waive the deadline.
+A link for secure upload of the LDV may be requested by the law school by emailing email@example.com.

 I am having trouble uploading a document, what I am doing wrong?

-All documents must be in .pdf form.
-Other formats such as .doc or .jpg do not upload correctly.
+All documents must be in .pdf format, except for the color photo as noted above.
+Other formats such as .doc, .tif, or .exe do not upload correctly.

 Do I need a Certificate of Good Standing?

-For applicants who are admitted in other jurisdictions, the Board requires a certificate of good standing with disciplinary history from the court of highest authority (not the state bar) in all states where admitted, regardless of active or inactive status.
+For applicants who are or have been admitted in other jurisdictions, the Board requires a certificate of good standing with disciplinary history from the court of highest authority (not the state bar) in all states where admitted, regardless of active or inactive status.

 Can I wear a jacket, sweater, hoodie, cap, or hat at the exam?

 It is advisable to dress in layers as temperature affects everyone differently and it is cool in the testing rooms.
 Caps, hats, or hoods, including hooded sweatshirts, jackets or shirts, are not allowed.
-Additionally, proctors may determine that a scarf or other item is not appropriate for the exam room and direct you to take it out; if so, you must follow the proctor instructions and remove the item from the room.
+Additionally, proctors may determine that a scarf or other item is not appropriate for the exam room and direct you to take the item to the bag drop.
+If so, you must follow the proctor instructions and place the item in the bag drop for the remainder of the exam.
 All pockets in all clothing must be emptied prior to entering the exam room.
 Please contact the TBLE prior to the exam if head coverings are worn for religious observance.

 Can I bring in medicine?